 If you time your trip for dawn or dusk, you might see an immense black cloud of thousands of bats that head in and out of the caves to feast on huge amounts of mosquitos at night.

 From the caves you can take a couple of days to trek the Headhunters’ Trail, a remote route through lush rainforest.
 The overnight stay is with the local Iban community, a traditional headhunting tribe, in their communal longhouse.

 To extend the trek another night, climb the rugged Mount Api to view the Pinnacles, limestone formations that look like jagged teeth sticking out towards the sky.
-This is one of the hardest, yet accessible treks you can take on in Borneo – I scrambled up rocks for the last couple of kilometres - but the fact that not many people do it only adds to the sense of achievement.
+This is one of the hardest, yet accessible treks you can take on in Borneo – I scrambled up rocks for the last couple of kilometers - but the fact that not many people do it only adds to the sense of achievement.

 Trek in Bako National Park

 Bako National Park is only an hour away from Kuching, and will probably be your first experience of rainforest.
 A coastal reserve, it’s only accessible by boat, so coming and going is timed with the tide and requires a little flexibility.

 The park is an ecosystem of mangroves that meet steep cliffs, very different to Borneo’s other parks.
 It’s a habitat where pitcher plants (shaped like jugs with a lid that closes in on trapped insects) and wild orchids grow freely.

 Walking through the forest, the chirping of crickets and other insects creates a constant murmur.
 The movement around you might be a bright red hornbill flying overhead, a proboscis monkey swinging in the trees or a flying squirrel.

 Bako National Park’s terrain and well-signed trails makes it well suited to first-time trekking.
 I’d recommend walking for a couple of hours before stopping on the beach for a Malay picnic lunch and a swim before heading back to Kuching.